 The results were presented at the research symposium session of the 2014 Bridging the Hearts and Minds of Youth Conference in San Diego on February 7th, 2014.

 The poster with the study's results was presented at the Symposium for Yoga Research (SYR) organized by the International Association of Yoga Therapists on June 11-13, 2013 in Boston, MA.
 You can view the scientific poster here.

-The abstract for our pilot/feasibility study was published in the Final Program Guide and Abstracts for IAYT's Symposium on Yoga Research (SYR) in September, 2011.
+The abstract for the pilot/feasibility study was published in the Final Program Guide and Abstracts for IAYT's Symposium on Yoga Research (SYR) in September, 2011.

-Both second and third graders also showed a significant decrease in cortisol from before to after the ANT-C at Weeks 1 and 10.
+Second, but not third, graders showed a significant decrease in baseline cortisol from before to after the intervention.

 PERCEIVED BEHAVIOR: Teacher surveys

 Teachers reported an improvement in the following characteristics that were significant regardless of grade (both second & third graders improved):

 - ability to be in control of behavior

 Overall improvements in 2nd graders only (statistical interaction effect of time and grade) in: